kognetiks/kognetiks-chatbot/readme.txt

 = Is the chatbot available in multiple languages? =

 The ChatGPT API currently supports English.
 However, you can configure the chatbot to work with other languages supported by OpenAI in the future as the API evolves.

+= Which OpenAI model does the plugin use? =

+Current the plugin uses the gpt-3.5-turbo model from OpenAI.
+This is the same model used in the ChatGPT product.

 == Changelog ==